oktadev/gatsby-netlify-okta-example/README.md

 Push, watch your Netlify CI process, and enjoy the fruits of your labor when you're in production!

 The only sad part is you'll be using my account for auth.
-You should really [create your own](https://developer.okta.com/signup].
+Fix this by [creating your own Okta developer account](https://developer.okta.com/signup).

-Then, register the app for your Gatsby app on Okta:
+Then, register your Gatsby app on Okta:

 1. Log in to your developer account, navigate to **Applications**, and click on **Add Application**
 2. Choose **Single-Page App** and **Next**